-- Year 3 to Year 4 Complete upgrades and implement regular testing and integration with other systems, if any. - 4.
-Year 5 Finalize long term goals (emergency management fund).
+- Year 2 Begin upgrading and expanding and start the public education campaign. - Year 3 to Year 4 Complete upgrades and implement regular testing and integration with other systems, if any. - Year 5 Finalize long term goals (emergency management fund).

 Need #8 The City of Lenox's downtown civic center does not have furniture.